fo0nikens/sfr-wifi-connect/README.md

-# Readme
+# SFR WiFi Connect

-*SFR WiFi Connect* will check regularly if your SFR WiFi session is still up and reopen it automatically if required.
+`sfr-wifi-connect` will check regularly if your SFR WiFi session is still up and reopen it automatically if required.

 Default check period is 15 seconds.